 Once you have your suggested giving amounts in place, add some messaging letting donors know how their gifts of different sizes will contribute to their mission.

-In the example above, built in Neon CRM, the gift sizes range from “donate to the student scholarship fund” at $25 to “send two local students to summer cap” at $200.
+In the example above, built in Neon CRM, the gift sizes range from “donate to the student scholarship fund” at $25 to “send two local students to summer camp” at $200.

 When creating your impact messages, try as much as you can to focus on individuals instead of large groups.

-“Help feed 10,000 hungry children” won’t inspire people to give like “help feed 1 hungry child for a month” will.
+“Help feed 10,000 hungry children” won’t inspire people to give like “Help feed one hungry child for a month” will.

 7. Protect Payment Info